LeslieFire/svi-training-a/code-samples/week5/lsqlthw-padjo/README.md

 	LIMIT 3

 ####JOIN, ON
 For joining rows from different tables.
-JOIN is the same as INNER JOIN
+JOIN is the same as INNER JOIN.
+Typically you would see the same result as when you are using WHERE but on using OUTER JOIN, it would be different.

 ex: